“Oppenheimer” .. the wonderful performance brings biopics back to the fore

 The majority of the film, or the second part of it, dealt with the establishment of the Manhattan Project and the events that led to the “Trinity” or the test of the bomb in the Los Alamos desert in July 1945.
 As for the third part, which is black and white, it goes into the future in 1959 during a congressional hearing to appoint Louis Strauss (Robert Downey Jr.) Chairman of the Atomic Energy Commission as Secretary of Commerce, and Strauss is responsible for discrediting and demonizing Oppenheimer.

-Nolan pays no attention to Oppenheimer’s female relationships, specifically his relationship with his wife Kitty (Emily Blunt) and his relationship with his mistress Jane Tatlock (Florence Pugh), as the two relationships are immature in the text and could have served the text if they had been properly developed.
+Nolan pays no attention to Oppenheimer’s female relationships, specifically his relationship with his wife Kitty (Emily Blunt) and his relationship with his mistress Jane Tatlock (Florence Pugh), as the two relationships are immature in the text and might have served the text if they had been properly developed.
 The same for the scientists who participated in the Manhattan Project or the atomic bomb, they did not take an appropriate space in the film.

 Nolan’s crown jewel in this film and the scene that reflects Nolan in his best moments is the 20 minutes before the experimental bombing (Trinity).
 Here, the Nolan we know appears in a breathtaking scene as he builds the moments of suspense that precede the climax moment, that is, the explosion itself.